AdamDewberry/data-engineering-101/python-101/README.md

 ### A warning on type hints

-Type hints do not enforce the arguments type.
-For our example of `double()`, providing the input is a valid Python statement, it will run; for example:
+Type hints do not enforce the argument's type.
+For our example of `double()`, providing the input is a valid Python statement, it will run:

     double("hello world")